-As your team works on a design, creatives can add comments, suggestions and attachments within the document and even give thumbs-up notations if they like what they see.
+As your team works on a design, creatives can add comments, suggestions, and attachments within a document or asset and share those design comps (and their related comments) to other collaboration software spaces.

-Pro-tip: With teams going remote, Ziflow's digital feedback process is the perfect solution to keep your projects on track no matter where your creatives are.
-Ziflow makes it possible to launch a collaborative design process and sign-off on designs from anywhere in the world.
+With more teams going remote, digital feedback process is the perfect solution to keep product design on track no matter where your creatives are.

 From a productivity perspective, collaborative design allows your team to work together and fastens up the feedback and testing process.
 The early research phase ensures everybody is on the same page, while the later stages of the process means each person working on a design can give feedback before it's handed over to your client.

 However, using a collaborative design process also instills something deeper within a team.
 It gives everybody a chance to get involved and feel a sense of ownership with every product they work on.
-And that's important not only for your quality work, but also the overall bond within your team.
+That's important not only for your quality work, but also the overall bond within your team.

 Creating a collaborative design process is much easier when you have the right tools.
 With Ziflow, you can manage every part of that process—from gathering details for the creative brief to final client approval.